Pierson v. Post: Conclusion

 On the other hand, Bethany R. Berger notes in "It's Not About the Fox: The Untold Story of Pierson v.
 Post" that the dispute may have really been about use of the land on which the fox was caught, part of the commons in which Pierson's family, like other descendants of the original settlers of Bridgehampton, had special rights.

+Aftermath of Pierson

+Beginning first as a complaint in a Justice's court, the declaration described the beach as "a certain wild and uninhabited, unpossessed and wasteland, called the beach."
+This "waste land" is now part of one of the wealthiest resort communities in the United States.